dgl1797/MoeLia/README.md

 ## Business Logic

 This section give a brief description of the implementation logic of the suite in order to make that readible and comprehensible.
-The Suite is composed by three core components:
+The Suite is composed by four core components:

 - Functions
 - Implementations